Hosting and bandwidth provided by MacAce.net.

 What is the difference between EDGE and 3G?
 Why does the original iPhone support EDGE and not 3G?

-Cingular defines EDGE -- which stands for "Enhanced Data rates for GSM Evolution" or "Enhanced Data for Global Evolution" -- as:
+Cingular (no longer online) once defined EDGE -- which stands for "Enhanced Data rates for GSM Evolution" or "Enhanced Data for Global Evolution" -- as:

 A third-generation, high-speed, mobile data and Internet access technology.
 It's fast enough to support a wide range of advanced data services including video and music clips, full picture & video messaging, high-speed color Internet access, and email on the move.